 It should be noted here that the analytic properties of the Hermitian analogue of \eqref{dirichlet series} were also proved by Raghavan and Sengupta in \cite{raghavan}.
-The authors, however, could not obtain the relation of the Dirichlet series with Gritsenko's $L$-function in the general case, but only when both $F,G$ belonged in the Maass space.\\
+The authors, however, did not obtain the relation of the Dirichlet series with Gritsenko's $L$-function in the general case, but only when both $F,G$ belong in the Maass space.\\

-In another direction, twists of \eqref{dirichlet series} by Dirichlet characters were considered, initially by Kohnen in \cite{kohnen} for the degree two case (along with some restrictions on the character) and later by \cite{kohnen_krieg_sengupta} for the arbitrary degree case.
-The authors proved the analytic properties of these twisted Dirichlet series and through these, obtained the analytic properties of the twisted spinor $L$-function of Andrianov.\\
+In another direction, twists of \eqref{dirichlet series} by Dirichlet characters were considered, initially by Kohnen in \cite{kohnen} for the degree two case (along with some restrictions on the character) and later by Kohnen, Sengupta, and Krieg in \cite{kohnen_krieg_sengupta} for the arbitrary degree case.
+The authors proved the analytic properties of these twisted Dirichlet series and, through these, obtained the analytic properties of the twisted spinor $L$-function of Andrianov.\\

 Recently, Das and Jha in \cite{das_jha}, proved the analytic properties of a twisted Dirichlet series, analogous to \eqref{dirichlet series}, attached to two cuspidal Hermitian eigenforms of degree two over $\mathbb{Q}(i)$ (here the Dirichlet character is defined on $\mathbb{Z}[i]$).\\